stefan-hoeck/idris2-ilex/README.md

 ### Quoted Text

-Currently, our `.csv` lexer cannot process any text that contains commas.
+Currently, our CSV lexer cannot process any text that contains commas.
 Likewise, it is not possible to include any control characters such as tabs or line breaks in our text tokens.
 We'd now like to add support for these.